 As well as being a fine guitar player Bill Adair is one of Scotland’s busiest and most respected singer/songwriters.
-Combining influences from folk and blues, Bill’s music addresses universal themes of love, work, loss and redemption.
+Combining influences from folk and blues, Bill’s music addresses universal themes of love, work, loss and redemption and whose award winning songs have won plaudits from all round the world.
 He is equally at home singing a traditional Scottish ballad, playing blues from the Mississippi Delta or performing one of his own songs, and his performances are complemented by a natural story-telling style that is both thought-provoking and entertaining.

 Born on the outskirts of Glasgow, Bill grew up in Lanarkshire in a family with strong musical leanings.
 His father played violin for the Scottish Concert Orchestra and his mother, although born in Patagonia, had a blood line that was 100% Welsh, so he grew up listening to the music of Mozart, Handel and Neil Gow and hearing traditional Welsh songs like Calon Lan and Ar Lan Y Mor.
 This diversity of music was such an influence on him that soon he was singing and playing guitar at various church socials in the Glasgow area.